️ Migrations

 2. Using Models (Recommended)

-This approach defines database tables as Python classes that inherit from "Base".
-This is the recommended method as it provides more structure and ORM capabilities.
+This approach defines database tables as Python classes that inherit from BaseModel.
+This is the recommended method as it provides standardized CRUD, soft delete, and ORM capabilities.
+Key columns, especially primary keys (like id), are declared with index=True.
+Adding indexes to these columns enables the database engine to search and access records exponentially faster.

 app/models/user.py